wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 - Rabbit hole, pricing, lack of TKL or full size options

 Before we embark on this journey I do caution you that it is not without its perils.
 First of all, building custom keyboards and getting into niche hardware is an expensive hobby.
-It is also filled with FOMO (fear of missing out).
+It is also filled with "fear of missing out" (FOMO).
 Many things in this hobby are done as Group Buys (GB), where you pay to pre-order a product that may only ever get made once, if it doesn't get cancelled.
 Additionally, if you want to create a full size or tenkeyless keyboard, there are _very_ few custom options for those form factors.

 ## Parts of a Keyboard